 This one-year (27 credit) program is designed to develop the necessary skills for persons seeking employment in entry-level accounting positions.
 This program can be completed online.
-Upon completion of this program, graduates will be able to:

 - Interpret and explain financial statements to make management decisions; - Utilize accounting software to make business decisions; - Complete payroll taxes and prepare records and reports; - Utilize Microsoft Office which includes Word, Excel, Power Point and Access at an intermediate level; - Identify elementary business psychology, behavior characteristics, and personality traits; - Develop key business communication skills.